 4 – Study and selection of foreign markets

 Market research is essential.
-It allows you to Target markets, and segment leads which will be used to develop the marketing strategy.
+It makes it possible to target the markets, to segment prospects which will be used for the development of the marketing strategy.

 Between documentary research and field analysis, this study should cover two aspects: a socio-economic and cultural study of the country (custom, partnerships, competition, etc.) and a study of potential clientele (general consumption trends and demographics).

 Of course this study is long.
 It is recommended to limit your choice to 2 or 3 potential markets where your products and services have growth potential.